Table of Contents[Hide][Show]

 Do you have a sustainable tourism policy?

-Lopez says you could get a yes answer but if it’s really true, expect details and leads to resources and websites.
+Don’t settle for a simple yes.
+If it’s really true, expect details and leads to resources and websites.

 Do you have a special project supporting local communities and economic benefits?

-Lopez says to ask directly how you could support that project if it interests you.
+And ask directly how you could support that project — before, during and after your trip — if it interests you.

 So what’s a traveling family to ask?
 Rainforest Alliance embraces The Global Sustainable Tourism Council’s criteria and offers this list of ideas:

-Language: Learn some local language and use it.
-Developing countries offer opportunities to experiences dialects outside of most traveler’s language studies.
+• Language: Learn some local language and use it.
+Developing countries offer opportunities to experience dialects outside of most travelers’ language studies.

 Read More: 6 Tips for Planning an African Safari with Kids